top of page

 Puppy Placements

-At the point of visits and before placement decisions, I hope I can ask for your grace because this is topic is on my heart at this point with each litter born on our farm.
+At the point of visits and before placement decisions in any litter, I hope I can ask for your grace because this is topic is on my heart at this point with each litter born on our farm.

 When we first start talking about applications, and an upcoming litter, I am upfront about not placing puppies based on markings or on color, but on temperament.
 The markings of a dog might not make for a lifetime placement.
 The temperament of a dog will factor in so much more, in any placement of an Evening Song pup.